PCMDI/cmor3_documentation/mydoc/mydoc_cmor3_api.md

   * **quantize_mode** = Quantization mode.
 Can be set to the following values.
     - 0: No quantization mode
     - 1: BitGroom
+        - Determines the number of bits which are necessary for the required number of significant decimal digits, and then sets excess bits to zero or one for alternate array values.
-    - 2: Granular BitRound
+    - 2: Granular BitRound **(recommended)**
+        - Determines the number of required bits for each value in the array, and uses IEEE rounding to change the data value.
+It is recommended to use this mode as it produces a better overall compression ratio.
     - 3: BitRound
+        - Allows directly specifying the number of significant bits, and then sets excess bits to zero or one for alternate array values.

-  * **quantize_nsd** = Number of significant digits.
-If quantize_mode is set to
+  * **quantize_nsd** = Number of significant digits or bits.
+Its use is dependent on the quantization mode used.
+    - 0 (No quantization mode): The value is ignored.
-                    1 or 2, then the value can be set from 1 to 7 for floats and 1 to 23 for doubles.
-If quantize_mode is set to 3, then the value can be set from 1 to 15 for floats and 1 to 52 for doubles.
-The value is ignore if quantize_mode is 0.
+    - 1 (BitGroom) or 2 (Granular BitRound): The value can be set from 1 to 7 digits for floats or 1 to 23 digits for doubles.
+    - 3 (BitRound): The value can be set from 1 to 15 bits for floats or 1 to 52 bits for doubles.

 Returns upon success: